Jagoda-Kordas/Portfolio/README.md

 ## Projects
-Currently I am working as a Test Analyst in DB Schenker Technology Center whenre I am responsible functional and exploratory testing of complex web application.
+Currently I am working as a Test Analyst in DB Schenker Technology Center where I am responsible functional and exploratory testing of complex web application where I am practicing test automatization.

 I've took part in 4 testing projects conducting by [Cherry-IT](http://cherry-it.pl/) where I was responsible for functional and exploratory testing for below applications:
 * ProteGO Safe